Thecoolwolf2017/nuclearesOA-API/README.md

   - A timestamp of when the data was last updated.
   - Execution summaries for issued commands.
 - **What data is not collected:**
+  - API keys, command tokens, and other credentials stay in Render environment variables or local config files and are never exposed via the public API.
   - No personal, sensitive, or user-identifiable data is collected, stored, or transmitted.
   - No chat content, account information, or system details are recorded.
 - **How the data is used:**